leannedo/the-great-bucket-list/README.md

 State management is one of the most critical, yet complicated part of every React application.
 Large projects usually rely on State Management libraries such as Redux (industry standard) for a scalable and maintainable solution.

-However, for small projects (like this one), React built-in `Context API` and `Hooks` are a nice and convenient way, yet still powerful enough to reduce the hassel of state management, as well as keeping the integrity of our application.
+However, for small projects (like this one), React built-in `Context API` and `Hooks` are a nice and convenient way, yet still powerful enough to reduce the hassle of state management, as well as keeping the integrity of our application.
 Plus, we don't need to install other dependencies (which might add extra kb to our bundle size) !

 In this project, `Contexts` and `Hooks` are separated according to the application's domain, for example: